-CONCLUSIONS DISCUSSION AND CONCLUSIONS The conclusions on the results of the NMO stack, are clearly showing difficulties and serious limitations, as well as cases that merit further.
+Discussion and conclusions The conclusions on the results of the NMO stack, are clearly showing difficulties and serious limitations, as well as cases that merit further.
 Attention to the implementation of the theories studied, and serve as a reference for future work.
 The velocity analysis was performed in the semblance map for reflection events.
 The obtained velocity model is presented in Figure 6, where we observe the structure of the marine data.
 In the stack section shown in Figure 7 we observe a meaningful increase in the S/N ratio.
 A post-stack time Kirchhoff migration shown in Figure 9, that was obtained from the stack section of Figure 7, using the velocity model of Figure 6.
 The conclusion was for the partial collapse of some diffraction events, and the recovering of depth reflection events.
 But, still undesirable arc shape events are present in the deeper parts of the section.
 Also, a scale change of time-to-depth for the NMO stack of Figure 11.
 For this, it was used the interval velocity model of Figure 10 from a linear interpolation, and a constant extrapolation for points picked in the semblance map to determine the vint(z) velocities for non specified time intervals.
 In this case the section was rescaled to 11.000 m depth.
 As suggestions for future work, we propose the application of post-depth migration based on equation such as Kirchhoff, PSPI (PhaseShift Plus Interpolation), SS (SplitStep), RTM (Reverse Time Migration), and FFD (Fourier Finite Difference), for comparison with the Kirchhoff migration time, and the generalization of the results obtained with the CRS stack.
-Acknowledgments The authors would like to thank the Geophysics Course, Institute of Engineering and Geosciences of UFOPA and SBGf.
-Acknowledgements The authors would like to thank the Geosciences Engineering Institute of UFOPA and SBGf.

-References Cohen, J. K., and Stockwell, J. J. W., 2005, Seismic un\x release n.
+Acknowledgements The authors would like to thank the sponsorship of Project INCT-GP, and also in special to the Project PRH-06, that are present in part of this research work.
+We extend our thanks also to CAPES and CNPQ for the scholarships.
+References Cohen, J. K., and Stockwell, J. J. W., 2005, Seismic unx release n.
 39: Center for Wave Phenomena, Colorado School of Mines, Colorado.
-Dellinger, J. A., Gray, S. H., Murphy, G. E., and Etgen, J. T., 2000, Efficient 2.5-d true-amplitude migration: Efficient 2.5-d true-amplitude migration:, Soc. of Expl.
-Geophys., Geophysics, 943-950.
-Hubral, P., and Krey, T., 1980, Interval velocities from seismic reflection time measurements: Society of Exploration Geophysicists, Tulsa, OK.
-Schneider, W. A., 1978, Integral formulation for migration in two-dimensions and three-dimensions:, 43, no. 01, 49-76.
-Sguazzero, P., and Vesnaver, A., 1987, A comparative analysis of algorithms for stackincg velocity estimation: deconvolution and inversion: Oxford: Blackwell Scientific Publications,.
+Dellinger, J. A., Gray, S. H., Murphy, G. E., and Etgen, J. T., 2000, Efficient 2.5-d true-amplitude migration: Efficient MOIA ET AL. 5 - 2.5-d true-amplitude migration:, Soc. of Expl.
+Geophys., Geophysics, 943-950. - Hubral, P., and Krey, T., 1980, Interval velocities from seismic reflection time measurements: Society of Exploration Geophysicists, Tulsa, OK. - Schneider, W. A., 1978, Integral formulation for migration in two-dimensions and three-dimensions:, 43, no. 01, 49-76. - Sguazzero, P., and Vesnaver, A., 1987, A comparative analysis of algorithms for stackincg velocity estimation: deconvolution and inversion: Oxford: Blackwell Scientific Publications,.